marcflohrer/structurizrtomarkdown/README.md

-# structurizrtomarkdown
+# structurizr 2 markdown

-Converts structurizr workspace.json into a interface description list listing the properties of the interfaces in markdown list.
+Converts structurizr workspace.json into a interface description list listing the properties of the interfaces in left aligned markdown list.

 ## Prerequisites